SayemW/Retina_Classifier/index.md

 - Specificity: 0.9444
 - F-score: 0.9444

-Additionally, the trained classifier was used to predict the labels of 36 different images from the STARE database.
+Additionally, the trained classifier was used to predict the labels of 36 different images from the STARE database [3].
 Results are as follows:
 - Sensitivity: 0.7778
 - Specificity: 0.7222
 - F-score: 0.7490